cchanxzy/react-currency-input-field/README.md

 />;
 ```

-Have a look in [`src/examples`](https://github.com/cchanxzy/react-currency-input-field/tree/master/src/examples) for more examples on implementing.
+Have a look in [`src/examples`](https://github.com/cchanxzy/react-currency-input-field/tree/master/src/examples) for more examples on implementing and validation.

+## Abbreviations

+It can parse values with abbreviations `k`, `m` and `b`

+Examples:

+- 1k = 1,000
+- 2.5m = 2,500,000
+- 3.456B = 3,456,000,000

 ## Props